 March 29, 2018

-The Rayleigh distribution is closely associated with the χ22 distribution since the Rayleigh variables are the square root of the χ22 variables:
+The Rayleigh distribution has a close association with the χ22 distribution because the Rayleigh variables are the square root of the χ22 variables.

 The area P in the graph below displays the confidence level “not to be exceeded” for the peak level estimation.
 Figure 3.22 is a plot as a function of the number of standard deviations from the mean.